redhat-developer/odo/docs/community.md

 ## Where do I start?

-Odo is a complex project that touches both Kubernetes, OpenShift and Docker.
+odo is a complex project that touches both Kubernetes, OpenShift and Docker.
 We have a list of [good first issues](https://github.com/openshift/odo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to help start.